bahmutov/qunit-helpful/README.md

 [detailed callsite](https://github.com/visionmedia/callsite) as
 [better-assert](https://www.npmjs.org/package/better-assert) does.
 Unfortunately,
 this is limited to V8 javascript engine only.
-My approach should work with almost any modern javascript engine (as long as supports correct function `toString` method).
+My approach should work with almost any modern javascript engine (as long as it supports correct function `toString` method).

 ## Small print